-Emmanuelle Arpin is a third year PhD Candidate in Health Economics at the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
-Her research interests lie in health and family economics.
-Her doctoral dissertation explores child health and development at the interface of family investments and socioeconomic inequalities.
-Her work with the Child Health Evaluative Sciences Division at SickKids focuses on cost-effectiveness research relating to breastfeeding programs in the Canadian context.
+Emmanuelle Arpin is a PhD Candidate in Health Services Research (Health Economics) at the Institute of Health Policy, Management and Evaluation (IHPME) at the University of Toronto.
+Her SSHRC-funded dissertation examines the long-term effects of chronic health conditions in childhood on health and socioeconomic status in young adulthood in the US and Canada.
+She has additional research and teaching experience in the areas of the health policy in Canada and Quebec, public health policies and the social determiants of health.
 She holds an MSc in Sociology from the University of Montreal and a BA in Sociology from McGill University.

 Professor Audrey Laporte

 Bachelors of Arts Honours in Sociology with First Class Honours (McGill University); Master of Science in Sociology (University of Montreal); PhD Student (Institute of Health Policy, Management and Evaluation, University of Toronto, Health Services Research - Health Economics)